TikhonJelvis/cs164-mode/README.md

 `C-c C-l` runs the file you are currently editing with your interpreter.

+`C-c C-p` runs your file through the parser, outputting a nicely formatted AST.

 ## Installation

 Put `cs164-mode.el` somewhere in your load path and add `(require 'cs164-mode)` to your `.emacs` file.